-For some of us, this may seem over the top, but if you’re one of the many pet owners across Canada (with pets in more than half of this country’s homes), it’s right in line with the expanding Canadian pet culture.
+For some of us, this may seem over the top.
+But, if you’re one of the many pet owners across Canada (with pets in more than half of the country’s homes), it’s right in line with the expanding Canadian pet culture.

-It is more expensive than ever, but not just because average services like vet visits are increasing in price.
+Pet ownership is pricier now than ever before, but not just because typical services like vet visits are increasing in price.
 It’s because our pets are increasingly being considered members of our family.

-This new found status for our pets brings with it the extravagances of modern life, including high-end dining, hotel stays, and high tech to match the lifestyle of our own connected lifestyles.
+This new found familial status brings with it the extravagances of modern life, including high-end dining, hotel stays, and high tech gadgets to match our own connected lifestyles.

-The biggest part of spending still remains for food – a lot of it more expensive.
-As Canadians, we shell out big bucks, making pet food a thriving, multi-billion dollar industry.
+The biggest part of spending still goes to food, as a lot of it gets more expensive.
+Canadians shell out big bucks to feed their pets, making pet food a thriving, multi-billion dollar industry.